mattkocak/powerbi-visuals-slicerbutton/README.md

 - [Slicing Dates and Complex Logic](https://www.youtube.com/watch?v=_mTS2_dPBZ8&ab_channel=MattKocak)

 ## Support
-Submit issues, questions, and feature requests as [new issues](https://github.com/mattkocak/powerbi-visuals-slicerbutton/issues/new) in this repository.
-Use the correct label for the submission (bug, enhancement, etc).
+Submit bugs, feature requests, and questions as [new issues](https://github.com/mattkocak/powerbi-visuals-slicerbutton/issues/new/choose) in this repository.
+Use the correct template for the submission (bug report, feature request, etc).